-- 1. 2016 EPA monitoring data has not yet been published.
+- 1. 2017 EPA monitoring data has not yet been published. - 2.
+Values rounded to the nearest number.

-- 2. Ringsend monitoring ceased in 2012.

-- 3. Values rounded to the nearest number.

-As can be seen from Table 4, the average annual concentrations of NO_2 monitored at DAP in 2016 (22.6 $\mu g/m^3$) were 30% lower than those recorded by the EPA's air quality monitoring station at Winetavern Street in Dublin City Centre in 2015 (31 $\mu g/m^3$).
-2016 EPA monitoring data has not yet been published.
+As can be seen from Table 4, the average annual concentrations of NO_2 monitored at DAP in 2017 (20 μ g/m3) were 45% lower than those recorded by the EPA's air quality monitoring station at Winetavern Street in Dublin City Centre in 2016 (36.6 μ g/m3).
+2017 EPA monitoring data has not yet been published.

-As previously mentioned in Section 11 of this report, the air quality monitoring station is currently located adjacent to an increasingly active construction compound and this may have contributed to elevated readings of PM10 and NO2. daa is considering moving the monitoring station to an alternative location in 2017 and will liaise with Fingal County Council and the EPA in determining the new location for the continuous monitoring station within the DAP boundary to facilitate the collection of data which is of most use to the local communities, Fingal County Council and DAP.
+As previously mentioned in this report, the air quality monitoring station is currently located adjacent to an increasingly active construction compound and this may have contributed to elevated readings of PM10 and NO2. daa is considering moving the monitoring station to an alternative location in 2018 and will liaise with Fingal County Council and the EPA in determining the new location for the continuous monitoring station within the DAP boundary to facilitate the collection of data which is of most use to the local communities, Fingal County Council and DAP